 The Queen Elizabeth aircraft carrier set sail from Rosyth dockyard for the first time on Monday 26th June 2017.

-She left dock to start two years of sea trials.
 It was a four-hour operation to move her from the basin into the Forth, beginning just before 2pm.
 Around midnight, at low tide, she then sailed under the Forth bridges.

 She sailed into the North Sea and Moray Firth proving all of her systems, such as speed, manoeuvrability, power and propulsion, returning back to Rosyth for further testing and maintenance.
 During the trials the Carrier was escorted by HMS Sutherland and HMS Iron Duke, both Type 23 Frigates.